ftsrg/gamma/plugins/headless/hu.bme.mit.gamma.api.headless/docs/headless-gamma-document.md

-The `hu.bme.mit.gamma.headless.source.generate` is used to generate Eclipse workspaces and import projects for the headless version of Gamma.
-This application can be exported using the product file found in the META-INF folder of the plugin, named `product.gamma.source.generate.product`.

 ## Step 3 - Modifying Target Platform
 Open the target platform via Window -> Preferences -> Plug-in Development -> Target Platform.

-We have created a target platform (see `hu.bme.mit.gamma.headless.api`) that can be used to properly export and run the headless version of Gamma.
+We have created a target platform (see the "target" folder in `hu.bme.mit.gamma.headless.api`) that can be used to properly export and run the headless version of Gamma.
 Nevertheless, if you wish to create your own target platform, the necessary modifications are elaborated in the following paragraphs.

 Edit the target platform by modifying its content.
 For the following plugins, select **only** the described version(s), and deselect other versions (remove the tick from the box next to them).